m0oz/another-brick-in-the-wall/README.md

 ## Development

+The frontend is built with React and Typescript.
+The main file is `frontend/src/App.tsx`, and the styles are in `frontend/src/styles.css`.

+The backend is a simple Flask app.
+It uses a python lib that keeps track of the wall state and computes the optimal stride.
+The main files to review are `lib/bonds.py` and `lib/wall_state.py`.

+### Debugging

 Run the frontend in dev mode.
 This will automatically update when you save changes.
 Remove the dist folder first to ensure flask does not host the frontend